Tenderize/docs/guides/staking.md

 Currently, there are two tokens you can stake:

-Livepeer (LPT) on Arbitrum - 13.77% APY
+- Livepeer (LPT) on Arbitrum
-Polygon (MATIC) on Ethereum - 6.03% APY
+- Polygon (MATIC) on Ethereum
+- The Graph (GRT) on Ethereum

 Each staking option has a different APY, meaning the total return you can expect with the compounding effect after a year.
-Very soon, we’ll introduce two more tokens, GRT and AUDIO.

 ### Connect your wallet